 The utility has a long history of promoting energy conservation and encourages our customers to take advantage of all of the programs we offer to assist them in using energy efficiently.
-The public can view a report that provides a summary of the conservation results that were achieved during 2015.
+The public can view a Department report that includes a summary of the conservation results that were achieved during 2016.

 Power Resource Evaluation